Our Team- Jake and Lauren Penwell and Jordyn Schaich

 I have many friends from Shelby, Xavier, and CCMS that I like going to visit and spend time with.
 I’ve always enjoyed being very active and continue to do that by being a member of Shelby Rotary Club where I am a past-president and continue to sit on the Board of Directors, President of the Community Improvement Corporation of Shelby where I am a leader with the PathForward Committee spearheading Economic Development and Downtown Revitalization in Shelby and Richland County, and am active in many other groups and events around town.
 My faith is very important to me and I am a member of Most Pure Heart of Mary Catholic Church where I am a Eucharistic minister, was a 5-year co-chair of Winner Winner Chicken Dinner, and a member of Parish Finance Council.
 My parents, Jon and Marty (Imhoff) Penwell, also live in Shelby, as do my brother and sister-in-law, Colton and Maddie (Beer) Penwell and our nephew, J. Oliver “Ollie” (we think his name has a nice ring to being a funeral director one day too).
 It’s nice to have them close, as I spend a lot of time with friends and family.
 I’m a huge promoter of the City of Shelby as it’s a great place to live and be an active part of the community.
 See you around town!

-I am so excited to be a new face in Shelby!
+On January 1, 2020 I moved to Shelby fresh out of Mortuary School and ever since it’s been an honor to call this precious town my home.
 I was born and raised in Bright, Indiana where I graduated from East Central High School in 2015.
-Upon graduating high school, I started working in the death care profession which is where I saw my purposed unfold.
+Upon graduating high school, I started working in the death care profession which is where I saw my purpose unfold.

 In the fall of 2018, I began my classes at the Cincinnati College of Mortuary Science where I served as the Delta Gamma Pi Sorority President.
 I graduated from CCMS in December of 2019 and was the recipient of the Homer D. Leffler Award which was given “in recognition of outstanding potential for excellence in ethical and compassionate service, community relations, and personal and professional development.”
 Following graduation, I moved to Shelby to being my career as a funeral director and become a part of the community.

-I’m honored to learn from Jake and to be a part of Penwell Turner Funeral Home as I served my apprenticeship (which I will complete and become licensed in January of 2021).
+I’m honored to learn from Jake and to be a part of Penwell Turner Funeral Home as I served this wonderful community.
 Since I’ve moved to Shelby I have met and connected with so many people.
-I am a member of Shelby Rotary Club where I sit of the board, 100 Women of Shelby through The Shelby Foundation, and I attend Crossroads Church, Park Avenue Campus.
+I am a member of Shelby Rotary Club where I sit on the board, 100 Women of Shelby through The Shelby Foundation, and co-chair of the Shelby Bicycle Days Festival.
 I look forward to continuing to become a stronger part of the Shelby community and getting to know people even more than I already do.
 Thank you for welcoming me with open arms!

 Bob and Catherine John Turner, Former Owners/ Retired Funeral Directors